nvs/gem/doc/building-the-map.md

     Changes] (map-file-changes.md) file.
 13. Also using the World Editor, go into the 'Abilities' tab of the Object Editor.
 Find the Disarm ability, and looking for 'Data - Attacks Prevented'.
-Set this field to 'None' and then save the map.
-Set it back to 'Melee, Ranged', and then save the map.
+Set this field to `None` and then save the map.
+Set it back to `Melee, Ranged`, and then save the map.
 This is a workaround for a known bug that can occur during the build process.
-14. Use Vexorian's Optimizer (which is included in the repository) to process the map.
+14. _This step is optional and only necessary to have an optimized version of the map._ Use Vexorian's Optimizer (which is included in the repository) to process the map.
 Simply invokve the build script: `bin/map optimize gem.lua`.
+This will produce both an optimized map file `tmp/gem-optimized.w3x` and script file `tmp/gem-optimized.w3x.j`.
-    This will produce both an optimized map file `tmp/gem-optimized.w3x` and a script file `tmp/gem-optimized.w3x.j`.
-Rename the map file as needed to match the version being released.
-This step is only necessary if you wish to have an optimized version of the map.
+15. Rename the map files as needed to match the version being released.

 ## Verifying the `war3map.j`